Erik Parker

-Erik Parker (born 1968) is a New York-based artist, is known for cartoonish compositions that riff on the traditional genres of portraiture and still-life.
-His paintings draw inspiration from American subculture—psychedelia, underground comic books, music genres as well as historic modern painters.
+Erik Parker (born 1968) is a New York-based artist known for cartoonish compositions that riff on the traditional genres of portraiture and still life.
+His paintings draw inspiration from American subculture—psychedelia, underground comic books, music genres, as well as historic modern painters.

 Parker studied at the University of Texas, Austin with Peter Saul before receiving an MFA from Purchase College of the State University of New York.
-Solo exhibitions include Cornerhouse Gallery in Manchester, England; De Appel in Amsterdam; the Modern Art Museum of Fort Worth; Colette in Paris; Honor Fraser in Los Angeles; and Galleri Faurschou in Copenhagen, Denmark.
+Solo exhibitions include Cornerhouse Gallery in Manchester, England; De Appel in Amsterdam; the Modern Art Museum of Fort Worth; Colette in Paris; Honor Fraser in Los Angeles; and Galleri Faurschou in Copenhagen.

 Life and work

-Erik Parker was born in Stuttgart, Germany but later moved to San Antonio, Texas.
+Erik Parker was born in Stuttgart, West Germany but later moved to San Antonio, Texas.
 Parker attended the University of Texas at Austin and studied with teachers including Peter Saul.
 He later received an MFA from Purchase College in New York.

 Erik Parker is known for his precisely brightly colored, layered and highly saturated canvases.
 Parker's work depicts unique, fantastical scenes of biomorphic subjects and landscapes.
 Parker methodically paints each composition creating an intense visual experience.
-His work maintains a premeditated sense of order while at the same time his composition is composed of bold and fragmented forms.
+His work maintains a premeditated sense of order; at the same time, his composition is composed of bold and fragmented forms.
 Parker employs many styles in his work, from graffiti to psychedelic album covers and cartoons.
 Drawing from elements of American subculture, Parker creates color infused paintings that illustrate his take on the pressing issues of our time.